Providence ElderPlace Oregon

 Along with in-home support, ElderPlace participants also have regular access to our health and social centers for medical care and social and therapeutic activities.
 Transportation to and from the health and social centers, all medical appointments and ElderPlace coordinated events are provided.
 The ElderPlace team also helps participants transition to other levels of care, should the need arise.

 Our Health and Social Centers are the heart of the Providence ElderPlace community.
 This is where our participants come together for the medical, social, recreational and therapeutic services that make ElderPlace stand apart from other programs for older adults.
 Located throughout the Portland metro area and on the North Coast, our centers maintain Providence's high standards of care while fostering independence.
 Providence ElderPlace/PACE, Oregon currently serves all of Multnomah and Clatsop counties and designated areas of Washington, Clackamas, and Tillamook counties.
-Please contact us at 855-415-6048 for confirmation of our service area.
+Please call 855-415-6048 for confirmation of our service area.

 At each ElderPlace location, participants enjoy a number of activities throughout the day.
 Pet, art and music therapies are popular events; as are gathering for book reviews and discussing current events; exploring religious studies; or engaging in creative outlets.
 During their visit, participants also enjoy a nutritious meal and snacks.